 *Note: a home meal service like Dinnerly can deliver pre-portioned groceries for menus that you select.
 You get just the right amount of spices, vegetables, and condiments to make three dishes a week.
 No waste, and no leftovers.

-2. Going Green by Eating Less Meat & Dairy
+2. Consume Less Meat and Dairy

 Meat and dairy industries are one of the major polluters on the planet.
-Not only they release immense amounts of greenhouses gases, but they also pollute our water and soil.
+Not only do they release immense amounts of greenhouses gases, but they also pollute our water and soil.

 If you are not ready to go vegan, no worries.
 Even reducing your meat and dairy consumption will have a positive impact.
 Try joining initiatives like Meatless Mondays, Veganuary, Weekday vegetarian, or others.